cmarquardt/docker-gitlab-ee-subgit/README.md

     gitlab-ee-subgit:8.11.0-ee.1:        GitLab v8.11.0 (EE), SubGit v3.2.2
     gitlab-ee-subgit:8.11.0-ee.1-3.0.0:  GitLab v8.11.0 (EE), SubGit v3.0.0

-Since September 2016, v3.0.0. of SubGit is no longer available; hence, versions after v8.11.2 are available with the then current SubGit version.
-Starting with GitLab v9.0, SubGit is at v3.2.5.
+Since September 2016, v3.0.0. of SubGit was no longer available; hence, tagged versions after v8.11.2 are available with the then current SubGit version.
+Starting with GitLab v9.0, SubGit was at v3.2.5, and remained at that version for all (by now outdated) tagged builds.

-The `:latest` image is also using SubGit v3.2.5.
+The `:latest` image started to use SubGit v3.3.5 in January 2019.

 ## Related